hastest/juliannma.com/pages/seas.md

 SEAS will also present our debut music video, and discuss the storied history of the formation of our artistic collective.
 The event will be filmed and edited into a mini-documentary, in the hopes that it may inspire action beyond the guests of the the event.

 Please join us on April 11, at 7pm, and bring an open mind and a desire to do good.
-Entry is free and open to all, but you are encouraged to support our work via a [donation](https://www.paypal.me/juliannma).
+Entry is free and open to all, but you are encouraged to support our work via a [donation](https://www.paypal.me/SEASProductions).
 This event, and our continued collaboration is made possible by generous support from our [sponsors](#support).

 ### Program:

+- ‘Rise, Awaken’, choreography by SEAS, music by Maurice RAVEL (‘Sad Birds’ 1905) - Deforestation.
 - 'Mircro Scope' choreography by Angela FALK & Jesse OBREMSKI, music by Hannah SUN ('The Whales' 2018).
 Plastics in the ocean.
+World premiere!
 - ‘Isostasy’ choreographed by Peter FARROW & Thomas WOODMAN, music by Marc EVANS (‘Formations’ 2014).
 Calving and melting of ice mass wordwide, rising sea levels.
+World premiere!
-- ‘The Protest’, choreography by Juliann MA, music by Maurice RAVEL (‘A boat on the ocean’ 1905) - Vanishing coral reefs.
+- ‘Greef’, choreography by Juliann MA, music by Maurice RAVEL (‘A boat on the ocean’ 1905) - Vanishing coral reefs.
-- ‘Rise, Awaken’, choreography by SEAS, music by Maurice RAVEL (‘Sad Birds’ 1905) - Deforestation.
-- ‘Fire & Earth’, choreography by SEAS, Igor STRAVINSKY (‘The Firebird Suite’ 1910 arr.
+- ‘Rebirth’, solo Igor STRAVINSKY (‘The Firebird Suite’ 1910 arr.
 Guido AGOSTI) - Climate change - 2017 mudslides and fires.

 ## Rise, Awaken